YaHshua or YaHushua

 [Jerome's Chronicon (4th century) gives 1592 for the birth of Moses, the 17th-century Ussher chronology calculates 1619 BC (Annals of the World, 1658)]

-In the Scriptures we have today the Name of our Savior, in the form, YaHshua, is not found.
-YaHushua is, however, so what are we to conclude?
+In the Scriptures we have today the Name of our Savior, in the form, YaHshua, is not found specifically in that spelling, as presented by those transliterating from the Hebrew to English.
+YaHushua (with the u) is, however, so what are we to conclude?
 Using YaHshua is incorrect and Yahushua is correct?
 When you go to the scholars making this point they do not want you to use either form (as we will see later).
-They had much rather you use titles, or broken forms like Y’shua, or Yeshua.
+They had much rather you use titles, or broken forms like Y’shua, or Yeshua -- this under the idea of paying honor, or respect to Him.
 Sometimes their intentions are honorable.
-They understand what the name of the God of Israel is, and they do not want the Gentiles corrupting this holy Name so it pleases them to mislead, or misdirect, anyone wanting to use the Name (the Shem) and this includes Jews of Orthodox and Ultra-Orthodox sects too.
-The argument centers on an individual given the Name of YaHshua, or YaHushua, at birth.
-Our Savior, YaHshua, carries the Name of the Heavenly Father and the Name of the God of Israel.
-This Name the Hebrews work at hiding from the world in a misdirected, self-righteous act of jealously -- yes, they are jealous of the Gentiles desiring to follow and accept YaHshua as their Savior, and if they could they would destroy all references leading any Gentile or Jew, for the matter, daring to use or call on that Name.
+They understand what the name of the God of Israel is, and by the Commandments of the Covenant, to avoid misuse of His HOly Name and not wanting the Gentiles corrupting this holy Name -- it pleases them to mislead, or misdirect, anyone wanting to use the Name (the Shem, that is, The Name) and this includes Jews of Orthodox and Ultra-Orthodox sects too.
+They do the very thing that they are told not to do, in an effort to keep His Name "more" holy than possible, by hiding it, even replacing it.
+This argument against the use of His Holy Name then becomes problematic when it comes to our Lord's Birth Name.
+An individual given the Name of YaHshua, or YaHushua, at birth -- a name found among the people of that first century, and before.
+This hiding of His Name or exchanging for a title is, historically new.
+Our Savior, YaHshua, carries the Name of the Heavenly Father and the Name of the God of Israel, and His Name that He was named can be dated all the way back to Moses and before -- Joshua (YaHshua) led the people of Israel into the Promised Land, into the Kingdom of God -- notice what is implied by this Name?

-When someone quotes a Jewish authority saying this letter or that letter does not apply they are talking about letters, characters, images of sounds.
+When someone quotes a Jewish authority saying this letter or that letter does not apply, they are talking about letters, characters, images that represent sounds.
 It has been accept that certain letter make certain sounds when used and each language has letters of their own that may appear differently but in their language make the same sound, or very near it.
 It is all about the “phonetic” , as mentioned before.
 Now, certain letters of a language have been set up as the better choice, or choices for reproducing a certain sound, these letters represent the “transliteration”, then, of the name or word being reproduced.
 The object is to reproduce the name, or word in the same sound as the other language.
 The rules have been set by linguist as to which letters best suit certain situation and is accepted by most.
 What is not revealed to the reader is that other letter choices may be just as suitable.
 Let me demonstrate – YaHshua could be transliterated as Eeahshoeah, or, Eashua.
-These are not that accepted letters but the phonetics is really close to the phonetic lettering of the Name, YaHshua.
+These are not the accepted letters, of course, but as a similar sounding out, phonetics, that is -- the sound made to hear with ear or the mind's eye, not some other sound but a same or very similar sound for the original, then being represented in letters to reproduce, on page, or stone, something that is close to the sound of the actual word, or in this case, THE Name of our Savior, YaHshua.
+I do not mean to belabor this, going to such lengths, but it does seem that this is ignored, over and over again -- the letters or characters used are not HOLY, it is what is being said, what is heard and registered in the mind, in the intellect, in one'w own spirit.
+One thing is certain, the name JESUS is not even close, it is no where near any transliteration of His Birth Name.
+Either those who should know better are ignorant about how the use of letters to produce a sound that is heard in the ear, or the mind's ear, as they say, or those in the know are ignorant to this -- of course they know, but in their own reasoning have gotten lost, how else can it be explained?
+It is either on purpose to misdirect or done in ignorance, and if not that, it has to be on purpose -- the wolves are not only found among the the church (ecclesia), but among scholars too, you know, those educated above the norm -- yes, wolves devouring the lambs.
+For this reason it is up to you, the reader, to educate yourself and to be guided by the Spirit -- Study for Approval -- Rightly dividing the Word of Truth -- 2 Timothy 2:15.

 Is there a “U” or not?
 Did the original writings have a “U” in the middle, or not?
 No one knows for sure, certainly some of the experts, according to the rules for language, made by men, do say YaHshua is not found but YaHushua is.
-All we have is what the Jewish scholars have put together, the rejecters and those among the populations that deny YaHshua, and YaHushua as Messiah.
+All we have is what the Jewish scholars have put together, those in the populations of religion that deny YaHshua, and or, YaHushua as Messiah.
 They are biased in every way when it comes to using the Holy Name of their God in applications toward a Messiah they reject.
-Our Savior also said He came in His Father’s Name (John 5:43).
-This is very irritating to most Jews and not acceptable, for most in the numerous Jewish religions, and for most of Messianic Jews too, being satisfied to use the alternate, Yeshua, or Y’shua.
-Clearly, we can see in the use of Y’shua and Yeshua, one of the phonetic letters for a proper transliteration, has been dropped – the English (transliteration) letter “H”, which is a legitimate part, even a required element of His Holy Name for the purpose of proper pronunciation, and restoring His Name to His Glory.
-I would like to think those presenting His Name as Y'shua, are indicating a missing letter, leaving it to the reader to supply the missing letter, and that this missing letter, indicated by the ' is not the vowel letter "e" but the "H".
-This at least leaves room for restoring and correction.
+Our Savior also said He came in His Father’s Name (John 5:43), and would be rejected for "another" -- we see, we witness that very thing today.

 A modern example of using YaHushua and how, when applied in conversation, it comes out -- the Prime Minister of Israel is named Netanyahu, the last part of his name, yahu, is identical to the first part of YaHushua (yahu shua).
 I have heard this name pronounce by the Israeli new channels as Netan-- yhoo and yaho and yahuu.
 Now, try this little exercise -- Say his name with any of these endings and add "shua", do it rapidly, as if calling him, NetanYaHushua, or NetanYaHshua.
 Arguing over the "u" that is actually pronounced as we would pronounce the "o" is getting us no where.
 On the one hand we are told one form does not appear in the modern Hebrew, but the other does, and the truth of His Name gets lost.
 The vowels added by external sources, scholars of language, and by the rules of language are not part of His Name, they are added features.
 The "e" is a modern vowel, as is the "a" when applied to His Name.
 These letters are not a legitimate part of His declared Name.
 YaHshua was born and named, YH Shua, or, if you insist, YH o shua, or YaH o Shuah.
 The term, Yeshua, as a name, means "Salvation", that is all but YaHshua, means YaH is Savior.
 You could properly use the term, Yeshua like this -- YaH is yeshua.
 Or you could even ask the question, whose yeshua is your yeshua?
 And the answer would be, YaH, or YaHWeH (YHWH).
 This is also true of using terms like, god, or lord -- these are not names, for there are many lords and many gods -- so, what is the name of your god, or your lord, or your yeshua?

-Recently I received some information from a reader using a Jewish scholar recognized as one of the fathers of the the Hebrew language, Gesenius, and he is telling us what Gesenius has to say –
+Recently I received some information from a reader using a Jewish scholar recognized as one of the fathers of the the Hebrew language, Gesenius, and he is telling us what Gesenius has to say – an accepted Jewish authority.

 According to Gesenius, “The Father of Hebrew Grammarians” Yahshua is not grammatically possible.
 He states that it can only be Yeshua.
-Yahoshua while still not correct it can be acceptable.
+Yahoshua while still not correct it can be acceptable".

 You will see visual images of the evolution of our Creator’s Name and explanations in how the Name (the Shem) was, or has been, handled.